 You normally go through four to six sleep cycles a night, cycling between NREM and REM sleep in about 90 minutes.
 Your REM stage usually lengthens with each cycle as the night progresses.
 Sleep disorders can disturb this sleep process.
-Polysomnography monitors your sleep stages and cycles to identify if or when your sleep patterns are disrupted.

 Your doctor may recommend polysomnography if he or she suspects you have:

 - Overnight sleep study.
-American Academy of Sleep Medicine. http://yoursleep.aasmnet.org/Topic.aspx?id=12&DType=4.
-Accessed Sept.
-2, 2011.
+American Academy of Sleep Medicine. http://yoursleep.aasmnet.org/Topic.aspx?id=12.
+Accessed Oct.
+6, 2014.

 - What are sleep studies?
 National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/health-topics/topics/slpst/.
-Accessed Sept.
-1, 2011.
+Accessed Oct.
+6, 2014.

 - Brain basics: Understanding sleep.
 National Institute of Neurological Disorders and Stroke. http://www.ninds.nih.gov/disorders/brain_basics/understanding_sleep.htm.
 Accessed Oct.
 6, 2014.